 The County has identified a number of potential risks to its future financial performance.
 Such risks include, but are not limited to, the continuation of slow growth in County sales tax revenues, a cooling off of the real estate market, the inability to achieve various gap closing measures, the County's exposure to potentially adverse legal judgments, the continued commitment to institutionalization of financial and managerial reforms, the stability of NHCC (as defined herein), the future of the New York Racing Association and Off-Track Betting Corporations in the State, and the recognition of the liability associated with retiree health insurance required by GASB Statement No. 45, issued by the Government Accounting Standards Board ("GASB").
+GASB 45 will require municipalities and school districts to account for OPEB ("other post-employment benefits") much like they already account for pension liabilities, generally adopting the actuarial methodologies used for pensions, with adjustments for the different characteristics of OPEB and the fact that most municipalities and school districts have not set aside any funds against this liability.
+Unlike GASB 27, which covers accounting for pensions, GASB 45 does not require municipalities or school districts to report a net OPEB obligation at the start.
+The County expects to be in compliance with the requirements of GASB 45 by or before the applicable effective date but has not, as of this date, made any definitive determinations of potential liability.

-The 2007-2010 Multi-Year Financial Plan identifies a number of contingencies the County could exercise in the event that risks emerge which threaten the County's financial performance.
+The 2008-2011 Multi-Year Financial Plan identifies a number of contingencies the County could exercise in the event that risks emerge which threaten the County's financial performance.
 For example, the County may continue using surplus current-year resources to defray non-recurring expenses in the out-years of the Multi-Year Financial Plan.
 The County has established various restricted reserve funds pursuant to the GML, including a Retirement Contribution Reserve Fund, an Employee Accrued Liability Reserve Fund, and a Reserve for the Retirement of Bonded Indebtedness.
-Such reserves will total approximately \$71.7 million as of the end of the 2006 fiscal year.
-See "COUNTY FINANCIAL CONDITION - Financial Results - 2005" herein.
-They may be utilized with the approval of the County Legislature.
-Also, under certain conditions, the County can draw upon available proceeds from the 1999 Tobacco Bonds (as defined herein), which now total approximately \$16.8 million, to provide non-recurring relief in the event of budgetary shortfalls or other exigent circumstances.
-See "TOBACCO LITIGATION SETTLEMENT PAYMENTS SECURITIZATION" herein.
-Furthermore, the County may cut remaining discretionary programming.
+Such reserves totaled approximately \$89.2 million as of the end of the 2006 fiscal year and approximately \$48 million as of October 31, 2007.
+These reserves may be utilized with the approval of the County Legislature.